Maidbot/maidbot_merge/README.md

 ## Merge Method

 We used a common ``git merge`` method that was loosely inspired by [this blog](https://saintgimp.org/2013/01/22/merging-two-git-repositories-into-one-repository-without-losing-file-history/) to preserve the git history of all repos.
 The automated merge script we used can be found [here](https://github.com/davetcoleman/moveit_merge/blob/master/git_merge_moveit.sh).

+Unfortuantly on Github we will not be able to see the git history for files - this is a limitation of Github and has been discussed online.
+In fact it is also a limitation of git - ``git`` has no actual file moving capabailites but intead detects changes automatically similar to refactoring a single file.
+Locally you can still see the history, however, using the ``--follow`` command e.g.:

+    git log --follow ./moveit/moveit_core/robot_state/src/robot_state.cpp

 ## Moving Forks Over